chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 \*If you use your own Elasticsearch cluster instead of the single Elasticsearch instance provided with Chef Automate, then the Chef Automate server only requires 8 GB of RAM.

 .. note:: If you already have a Chef server installation, you can update it with push jobs as detailed in `Push Jobs Server installation <#push_job_installation>`_.
 If you have both already configured, skip to `Completing Setup <#completing-setup>`_.
-Also, any build nodes must be accessible from the Chef Automate server over SSH and they must have a user account configured that has sudo privileges.
+Also, any build nodes/runners must be accessible from the Chef Automate server over SSH and they must have a user account configured that has sudo privileges.

 Node Hostnames and Network Access
 -----------------------------------------------------